sashinshin/workout-app/README.md

 # Workout tracker
 An easy way to track your progress working out!

+The app uses an express server for its backend and the react framework for its frontend.

-This workout tracker is a hackday project, finished in one day.
+This workout tracker is a hackday project, finished in one day!

 ---
 ## Features